The Chinook has been described as a phenomenon of nature. It was first bred in 1917 on a farm in the icy cold conditions of New Hampshire.

 In this guide today, I will be going through all the information regarding the Chinook.

-This is a uniquely adorable dog that is worth learning about, and should definitely be considered on your journey to dog ownership.
+This is a uniquely adorable dog that is worth learning about and should be considered on your journey to dog ownership.

 Dogs are easily some of the best pets in the world, and they will provide love and loyalty no matter where you are, or what you are doing.
 The Chinook is no different.